-Student identification cards are issued through the Admissions/Advising Office.
-The ID card allows students to access JWCC computer labs, athletic events and student activities and serves as a library card.
+Student identification cards are issued during orientation.
+The ID card allows students to access JWCC computer labs, athletic events and student activities and serves as a Student Success Center card.
 There is no charge for obtaining an initial ID card as a new student.
 ID cards may be obtained during regular business hours.
 Students attending a center outside Quincy may contact personnel at that location for more information.